A05annex/HRVHS_SkyStone_Blocks/README.md

     reduce slippage considerations.
 This should be as high as possible without creating slippage that makes encoder readings unreliable.
   * **mtr_decel_min** - the smallest value the power will ramp down to.
-In FRC we discovered that if this is 0, the robot can ve very close to, but not reaching the target, and the ramped value is so close to zero that the robot does not move, never reaches the target, and the move command loops forever.
-This prevents that situation.
-This should be as low as possible, but high enough that continued motion is assured.
+In FRC we discovered that if this is 0, the robot can be very close to, but not reaching the target, and the ramped value is so close to zero that the robot does not move (i.e., it never reaches the target, and there is not enough power to overcome friction and move the robot).
+    The result is that the move command loops forever (locking the program in a move that never completes).
+A correct value here prevents that situation.
+This should be as low as possible, but high enough that continued motion towards the goal is assured.
   * **mtr_accel_ticks** - The number of encoder tics to accelerate from the **mtr_accel_min** to 1.0.
 If 0, the motors
     immediately accelerate to full power.
 Ideally, this is as low as possible without introducing slippage that makes **tics_per_inch_forward** or **tics_per_inch_sideways** unreliable.
-  * **mtr_decel_tics**- The number of encoder tics to decelerate from 1.0 to **mtr_decel_min**.
-If 0, the motors immediately decelerate 0.0 once the target is reached.
+  * **mtr_decel_tics** -  The number of encoder tics to decelerate from 1.0 to **mtr_decel_min**.
+If 0, the motors
+    immediately decelerate 0.0 once the target is reached.
 Ideally, this and **mtr_decel_min** are as low as possible without introducing overshoot or a situation where motion stops before the goal is reached.
   * **mtr_accel_degs** - analogous to **mtr_accel_ticks**, but in degrees for turn.
-  * **mtr_decel_degs**- analogous to **mtr_decel_ticks**, but in degrees for turn.
+  * **mtr_decel_degs** - analogous to **mtr_decel_ticks**, but in degrees for turn.
   * **kp** - tunes speed of correction for heading deviations, see discussion in **DriveExample**

+  **Troubleshooting**
+  * You make a request (move, turn) and it never completes (the drive mode seems to hang, and you can't do anything other than forcing a restart).
+This probably means your **mtr_decel_min** is too low.
+Specifically, your robot is almost the the target position, but, the power is so low that it will not move the robot that last inch.
+Solution: increase **mtr_decel_min** and/or decrease **mtr_decel_tics**-.

 ## HVRHS OnBotJava